wso2/docs-choreo-dev/en/docs/develop-components/develop-services/develop-a-tcp-service.md

     If you have Choreo environments on a private data plane, you can ignore these vulnerabilities and proceed with the deployment.

 4. On the **Configure & Deploy** pane, click **Deploy**.
+5. Click **Next**, on the **Environmental Variables** pane and the **Config File** pane.
+We do not need to provide any configurations for the TCP server component.
+6. On the **Endpoints** pane, click **Deploy**.
-5. Once you have successfully deployed your service, navigate to the component overview page and copy the TCP service address.
+7. Once you have successfully deployed your service, navigate to the component overview page and copy the TCP service address.
 You need to provide that address when setting up the client application later in this guide.

 You have successfully deployed the TCP server.
 Currently, the TCP service is only accessible for the components deployed within the same project.

 ## Step 4: Invoke the TCP service

 Let's invoke the TCP service that you created above, using a TCP client.
+To do this, you can make use of a Manual Trigger component.
+We recommend this approach because, in this example, it's more efficient to have a client that connects to the server, sends a request, and then stops.
+A continuously executing task isn't required.
+Furthermore, if you use a Manual Trigger component, you won't need to expose an endpoint in the client for invocation, unlike with an API.

 ### Step 4.1: Create a manual trigger for the TCP client